morethemesbaby/wp-best-practices/wp-content/plugins/mo-plugin/README.md

 # Mo Plugin

 A WordPress.org boilerplate plugin based on [best practices](https://developer.wordpress.org/plugins/the-basics/best-practices/).

+Best practices are more vague here since there is no such thing like Theme Check for plugins.

-It is taylor made to the `Mo Pro Theme` which means it's functionality is defined by the feature requests coming from the theme.
+`Mo Plugin` is tailor made to `Mo Pro Theme` which means it's functionality is defined by the feature requests coming from the theme.
 On its own, without the theme enabled, the plugin does nothing.

 ## Best practices